HCDigitalScholarship/django-showcase/README.md

 # IDEAS FOR MOVING FORWARD (feel free to add to this)
 I think we should frame the tutorial (I want this to be a tutorial) as a list of requests from some faculty member.

+## Request 1: The csv has been updated, update the database
 The first thing that can happen is an update to a csv, in the form of existing data being updated, new rows being added, and a new column being added.
 This will have them:

   1. Edit the models to conform with the new field
   2. Create an importer (I like to do this as a manage.py command, but idk if that is best)

+## Request 2: The database has been updated, add a visualization
 The next request could be to display the new data in a visualization.
 We can point them to a d3 gallery (do we use d3?) or something specific, like [this interactive bar chart](http://bl.ocks.org/Caged/6476579).
 We could also make it so the data needs to be processed a little in python giving them the opportunity to work more in views.
 So, this has them:

   1. Make edits to a view, to process/pass data
   2. Add something to a template, and integrate javascript in that
   3. Work with some random code from the internet (which can be a challenge)

+## Request 3: Add a totally new page to the site
 Next, we can have them add a totally new page to the site.
 I'm not sure what it will have on it, maybe just a complete list of something from a model?
 This will have them:
   1. Create a template from scratch
   2. Add a link to the navbar